adimajo/glmdisc_python/README.md

 ## Use case example

-For a thorough exaplanation of the approach, see [this blog post](https://adimajo.github.io/discretization) or [this article](https://arxiv.org/abs/1903.08920).
+For a thorough explanation of the approach, see [this blog post](https://adimajo.github.io/discretization) or [this article](https://arxiv.org/abs/1903.08920).

 If you're interested in directly using the package, you can skip this part and go to [this part below](#-the-glmdisc-package).